Tail-Aware Density Forecasting of Locally Explosive Time Series: A Neural Network Approach: Monte Carlo Simulations

 Ideally, comparing the alternative forecasting approaches introduced in Section \ref{SD} would involve evaluating the competing predictive densities against the true theoretical one.
 However, since the latter is unavailable for most noncausal processes, our simulation analysis proceeds along three complementary directions.

 First, we exploit a unique feature of the Cauchy MAR(0,1) process ($\alpha = 1.0$, $\beta = 0$): the availability of a closed-form expression for the conditional predictive density \citep{Gourieroux2017}.
 This special case provides a direct benchmark for assessing how well each method approximates the true density.
 Second, for the general case of MARMA processes where closed-form densities are unavailable, we rely on theoretical conditional moments to evaluate predictive accuracy.
 Specifically, we compute the estimated conditional moments by numerically integrating the estimated predictive densities, and compare them to their theoretical counterparts.
-Third, we complement the grid-based evaluation with an out-of-sample forecasting exercise that assesses the predictive densities against realized outcomes, thereby mimicking more closely real-world forecasting scenarios.
+Note that our grid-based approach (see Section \ref{sec:bimodality}) is naturally suited to univariate conditioning, \textit{i.e.,} predicting $X_{t+h}$ based solely on the current value $X_t$, which is consistent with the theoretical conditional predictive densities of \cite{Gourieroux2017}, and the conditional moments of \cite{Fries2022}.
+Accordingly, in all simulations, the different methods condition only on the last observed value, $\mathbf{X}_t = X_t$.
+Third, we complement the grid-based evaluation with an out-of-sample forecasting exercise that assesses the predictive densities against realized outcomes, thereby better reflecting real-world forecasting applications.